ericnost/ericnost.github.io/index.md

 ### Webmapping and other programming projects
 * Collaborative
   * [EDGI - Website Monitoring](https://github.com/edgi-govdata-archiving/web_monitoring_research) - Python-based analysis of changes to US federal environmental agency websites, 2016-2020
-  * [EDGI - Environmental Enforcement Watch](https://github.com/edgi-govdata-archiving/Environmental-Enforcement-Watch) - Bringing people together to use Jupyter Notebooks to analyze the US EPA's Enforcement and Compliance History Online (ECHO) database
+  * [EDGI - Environmental Enforcement Watch](https://github.com/edgi-govdata-archiving/Environmental-Enforcement-Watch) - Bringing people together to analyze publicly available data on how environmental protection laws are enforced and complied with (Python-based Jupyer Notebooks)
   * [HazMatMapper](https://github.com/uwcart/waste) - Collaborative D3.js project for telling stories about the North American hazardous waste trade
 * Personal
   * [Angular](https://github.com/ericnost/angular) - a demonstration of using Angular.js for mapping applications
   * [armchairgeographer](https://github.com/ericnost/armchairgeographer) - pulls random Flickr images from a specified set of coordinates, maps the area, and displays text randomly selected from a set of social theorists.
   * [cookbook](https://github.com/ericnost/cookbook) - draws from a Google Sheet of recipes and uses Angular.js for displaying them
   * [CTRL-F](https://github.com/ericnost/EDGI) - A set of Python add-ons to the Environmental Data and Governance Initiative's web monitoring project and Environmental Enforcement Watch projects.
-  * [election 2016](https://github.com/ericnost/election2016) - a map of the presidential election results
+  * [election 2016](https://github.com/ericnost/election2016) - a map of the 2016 US presidential election results
   * [Exploring ES](https://github.com/ericnost/Exploring-ES) - an experiment in mapping difference and change in ecosystem services
-  * [Louisiana Land Loss](https://github.com/ericnost/landloss) - D3.js visualizations of coastal erosion
+  * [Louisiana Land Loss](https://github.com/ericnost/landloss) - D3.js visualizations of coastal erosion in the US state of Louisiana
   * [New Orleans Census Viewer](https://github.com/ericnost/NOLA-CensusViewer) - Angular-based view of US Census information about the city
   * [New Orleans STR Viewer](https://github.com/ericnost/NOLA-STR) - Angular-based view of short-term rental licenses in the city
   * [waste processing scripts](https://github.com/ericnost/hazardous-waste-data-processing) - Mostly Python scripts for integrating CSVs related to hazardous waste data
-  * [zipcode](https://github.com/ericnost/zipcode) - Using Turf.js and Leaflet to map zipcodes
+  * [zipcode](https://github.com/ericnost/zipcode) - Using Turf.js and Leaflet to map US zipcodes